JoeGrn/http/README.md

 ## Requirements

-* `go` v1.22
+`go` v1.22

+## Makefile

+To simplify the build and run process, you can use the following Makefile commands:

+`make all` - test and build the application

+`make build` - build the application and output the executable into /dist

+`make run` - build and run the application

+`make fmt` - format the codebase with go fmt

+`make test` - run the unit tests

+## Docker

+To build and run the HTTP server using Docker, you can use the following commands:

+`make docker-build` - build the docker image

+`make docker-run` - run the image exposed on port 8080

 ## Usage

-`go build ./cmd/http` - build the application this will output an executable 'http'

-`./http` - run the http server

-`docker build -t http .` - build the application using docker if you do not have go on your system

-`docker run -p 8080:8080 http` - run the container exposing port 8080

 `curl -v GET http://localhost:4221/` - get a 200 response